 Rats are afraid of people and are more likely to flee than to attack.
 However, a cornered rat may act aggressively, so stay at a safe distance if you do happen to encounter one.
 Rats can also carry diseases that are dangerous for humans, such as Weil's disease (Leptospirosis).
 This disease can be contracted through water contaminated with rat urine; for example, if the bacteria enters the body through an open wound.
 The risk of contamination, however, is very small.
 For more information, visit the website of the Netherlands' National Institute for Public Health and the Environment (RIVM).

 Most rats live in sewers.
 This environment provides them with the three things they need for survival: shelter, food, and water.
-But rats often leave the sewer, especially if the sewer or drainpipe is broken.
+But rats often leave the sewer, especially if the sewer or drainpipe is broken or if construction or demolition work is taking place in your area.
 They will start to scavenge above ground.
 If they find food outside the sewer, they may make their nest near that food source.
 This can cause a serious nuisance.

 - If there's a sewer smell in your home, this could be caused by a broken sewer system or drain.
 Have this inspected (by your housing corporation or landlord).
 The property owner is responsible for the sewer system inside the property boundary.

 - Check your drainpipes.
 If they're broken, have them repaired (by your housing corporation or landlord).